visempowerment/visempowerment.github.io/index.md

 This website is part of an application to the [UKRI call on Enabling human centred decision making through data visualisation](https://www.ukri.org/opportunity/enabling-human-centred-decision-making-through-data-visualisation).
 The project will propose an open online authoring platform to guide novice designers in creating effective data visualizations and data stories.

+For our research on visualization authoring tools, design guidance, and education, we are looking for
+- people who want to or need to create visualizations and visual data stories,
+- but are new to visualization and/or have no formal design training.

+In collaborating on this project, you
+- can join an open online course or smaller workshops on visualization and storytelling.
+- experiment with a novel visualization authoring platform we are building,
+- help us evaluating education methdos and the platform, as well as
+- join a community of novice and expert visualization designers

 ## Who are we?